bouncingsoles/ossec-agent/README.md

 ossec-agent
 =========
 Used for install and automatic key generation of OSSEC clients.
-Currently, there was no way to auto generate keys for windows hosts.
+This role allows you to register hosts on Windows and Linux without having to enable auto-enroll or install any additional services.

 - Connects to the OSSEC server and uses a batch control script (included) to generate keys.
-- Uses the keys generated in the playbook to register the hosts.
+- Uses the keys generated in the playbook to register the hosts for Windows and Linux.

 Requirements
 ------------
-Ansible needs control of the ossec server to install the file to manage batch clients.
+On the host you run the playbook, Ansible needs to be able to access your Ossec server to install the file to manage batch clients.

 Role Variables
 --------------